mpaldridge/mpaldridge.github.io/_posts/2012-02-15-collins-romney-dog.md

 denies it?
 That he’s ardently anti-abortion after having run for governor vowing endlessly to protect abortion rights?
 That he drove to Canada with the family dog strapped on the roof of his car?
 (And the G.O.P.
-Candidates Are …, 10/5/11, blog conversation with David Brooks)
+Candidates Are …, 10/5/11, conversation with David Brooks)

 **20:** Match the Republican presidential hopefuls: [...]
 2) Mitt Romney [...]